The reason is not important, but in 2005 I became obsessed with cooking as a type of therapy to get out of a severe depression….

 10-14 count: huge, fairly scarce in my area, and mucho expensive - but wonderful stuffed with crabmeat and grilled….
 4 of these babies is a nice size serving

-15-20 count: my favorite size for most of my recipes - I can get them off the boat for $2.75/lb with heads on and $5.00/lb headed (I get heads on because the heads make wonderful shrimp stock - see below) - this size is perfect for grilling)
+15-20 count: my favorite size for most of my recipes - I can get them off the boat for $2.75/lb with heads on and $5.00 - $7.00/lb heads OFF (When I'm buying a 50 pound box, I get heads OFF, but I get heads ON for another 10-15 pounds because the heads make wonderful shrimp stock - see below) - this size is perfect for QUICK grilling) Prices are seasonal.

-21-25 count: perfect for creoles, soups and chowders and other recipes where they are served OVER something like pasta or for peel and eat as an appetizer/cocktail
+21-25 count: perfect for creoles, soups and chowders and other recipes where they are served OVER something like pasta; can be used for peel and eat as an appetizer/cocktail if it's the only size available

 26-30 - these are smaller and a pain in the butt to peel and devein - I never buy this size - far too much work………..
 And there are even smaller sizes you could not PAY me to buy in the shells - the kind that you can put five in your mouth and have room for a cracker - LOL